If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 Credit-Builder Loan Option

 After you commit to paying the $5 a month fee for 12 months, Kikoff members have the option to sign up for a Kikoff credit-builder loan.
 You can set up automatic or manual transfers from your bank account to deposit $10 monthly into the credit-builder loan.
 At the end of the year, Kikoff will give you the $120 you paid in.
 This can be a pretty easy way to build a small emergency fund and add a few extra points to your credit score, particularly if you don’t have the discipline to save the $10 on your own.
-The extra payment will add a few extra points to your credit score over the course of a year.
+The extra payment will add a few points to your credit score a year.

 READ MORE: Here are the seven best credit-builder loans